hou-dao/raman/README.md

 3. mkdir build && cmake ..

+4. make

-4. make, the binary files are located in raman/bin
+The binary files are located in raman/bin.

 ## Usage